 This particular store had many stacks of newspapers along the front windows.
 None that I could see were titled “Green Sheet”.
 I guessed that, since the one I was looking for was referred to as “green”, most other newspapers probably weren’t green.
 Frankly, I still don’t know if this is true.
 Anyway, scanning the confusing array of papers, most of them seemed to be of a similar shade.
 However, there were a couple of darker ones.
 Since there was no paper entitled with the word “green”, my primary guiding instruction was now to select the green paper.
 I deduced that for this to be the key characteristic, it must really stand out.
 So, I picked up the darkest paper, paid for it, and returned to the car.

 While my outward reaction was muted, I was devastated.
 Partly because I had disappointed the father I visited only a week each year.
-But mostly because I felt that there was something profoundly wrong with me.
-This didn’t result from adolescent carelessness.
+But mostly because I felt that there must be something profoundly wrong with me.
+This hadn’t resulted from adolescent carelessness.
 It wasn’t a stage I was going through.
-It was an invisible, uncontrollable flaw that could surface during any human interaction, if I wasn’t particularly careful.
+It was an invisible, uncontrollable flaw that could surface during any human interaction, even with someone that should know me.